dancsalo/TensorBase/README.md

-## NNClasses: Neural Network Classes for Tensorflow

-Python 3 classes created to streamline machine learning applications in Tensorflow.
-Similar in concept to Keras and PrettyTensor but more compact and hopefully more underestandable.
-More example networks to be added in the future.

-### Classes:
+## TensorBase: Minimalistic TensorFlow Framework

+TensorBase provides a set of Python classes that abstract the typical functions involved in a machine learning application and facilitate the creation of new applications from data management and to model implementation.
+TensorBase differs from other TensorFlow-compatible APIs such as Keras and PrettyTensor in several ways:

+  1. Has a simpler structure but demands more knowledge of TensorFlow syntax
+  2. Facilitates the creation of new layers and functions in networks and training
+  3. Addresses data and metrics (e.g. loss, accuracy) management

+## Organization
+The TensorBase packages contains 3 Classes in ```base.py``` and 1 Class in ```data.py```.

+#### Base:
-* **Model**: a parent class for Tensorflow models (NNModel.py).
+* **Model**: a parent class that defines the general structure of TensorFlow models and manages metrics.
-* **Layers**: a parent class for connected and convolutional networks (NNLayers.py).
+* **Layers**: a parent class that iteratively creates connected and convolutional networks.
-* **Data**: a parent class for batch-generating during training and testing (NNData.py).
+* **Data**: a parent class for batch generation.

-### Documentation:
-* The Template folder contains commented Data and Models objects.
-* The Example folder contains a convolutional Variational Autoencoder (Model.py) that runs on the MNIST dataset (Data.py).
-Tested 12/1/16 on Ubuntu 14.04, CUDA 8.0, cuDNN 5.1, Tensorflow 0.12.0.
+#### Data:
+* **MNIST**: a child class that generates batchs for the MNIST dataset.